Failure to track a stable AMOC state under rapid climate change: Freshwater budget under climate change

-Next, we investigate the stabilising NADW response in different CMIP6 models, starting with the GISS-E2-1-G under the extended SSP1-2.6 and SSP2-4.5 (Figure~\ref{fig:Figure_S6}).
-We find the stabilising NADW response under the intermediate emission scenario of SSP2-4.5, but this is less pronounced under SSP1-2.6.
-Most CMIP6 models under the extended SSP1-2.6 scenario show an increase in NADW salinity between 1000 -- 2000~m depths (Figure~\ref{fig:Figure_S7}), but these responses are quite small and the NADW becomes even fresher for the IPSL-CM6A-LR.
-As was argued above, we expect a saltier NADW under higher emissions scenarios, but this cannot be verified as all CMIP6 models show a collapsing AMOC under the high-emission scenario of SSP5-8.5 \cite{Drijfhout2025}.
-Although the signal-to-noise ratio is relatively small, most CMIP6 models do align with our CESM results, indicating a robust stabilising response in warmer climates.
+We also test whether a salinification of NADW occurs in other models under emission scenarios with a sustained AMOC.
+Indeed, the fingerprint is visible in the GISS-E2-1-G model under the extended SSP1-2.6 and SSP2-4.5 scenarios (Figure~\ref{fig:Figure_S8}), showing larger salinity anomalies under SSP2-4.5 than SSP1-2.6.
+Under the extended SSP1-2.6 scenario, most other CMIP6 models show an increase in NADW salinity between 1000 -- 2000~m depths (Figure~\ref{fig:Figure_S9}), but these responses are quite small and the NADW even becomes fresher in the IPSL-CM6A-LR model.
+While we expect a stronger NADW fingerprint at higher radiative forcing, this cannot be verified as all CMIP6 models show a collapsing AMOC under the high-emission SSP5-8.5 scenario \cite{Drijfhout2025}.
+Although the signal-to-noise ratio is relatively small, most CMIP6 models align qualitatively with our CESM results, suggesting increased AMOC stability in warmer climates.
+The near-surface freshening at 34$^{\circ}$S (Figure~\ref{fig:Figure_5}d) is also contributing to increasing $F_{\mathrm{ovS}}$ values in the slow CO$_2$ ramp (Figure~\ref{fig:Figure_S6}c), but there is a large inter-model spread, likely related to differences in ocean-atmosphere interactions, Aghulas Leakage, and model resolution used \cite{vanWesten2024b, Grosselindemann2025}.
+Consequently, the destabilising effects of anthropogenic climate change at high enough forcing rate and can become larger than the stabilising responses, such that the AMOC is brought out of equilibrium and subsequently collapses.